-Both IS fluxes and production cross sections are subject to uncertainties difficult to quantity.
+Both IS fluxes and production cross-sections are subject to uncertainties that are difficult to quantify.
 For this reason, we do not provide pre-calculated ${\cal F}$ terms for the various existing (and still evolving) parametrisations.
-Rather, we show that taking ${\cal F}$ to be a constant provides an even simpler framework to analyse $(\mathrm{^{10}Be/^9Be})^{\rm TOA}$ data, yet providing meaningful constraints on $L$.
+Rather, we show that taking ${\cal F}$ to be a constant provides an even simpler framework for analysing $(\mathrm{^{10}Be/^9Be})^{\rm TOA}$ data, while providing meaningful constraints on $L$.

-\paragraph{Asymptotic behaviour at high energy}
+\paragraph{Asymptotic behaviour at high energy.}

 The ${\cal F}$ term is expected to become constant above GeV/n.
-Indeed, the production cross sections are generally assumed to be constant above a few GeV/n.
-Moreover, the main progenitors of $^{10}$Be and $^9$Be at high energy are always primary species with the same energy-dependence (species from C to Fe are assumed to share the same source slope), so that this energy dependence factors out in ${\cal F}$.
+Indeed, the production cross-sections are generally assumed to be constant above a few GeV/n.
+Moreover, the main progenitors of $^{10}$Be and $^9$Be at high energy are always primary species with the same energy dependence (species from C to Fe are assumed to share the same source slope), so that this energy dependence cancels out of ${\cal F}$.

-An asymptotically constant ${\cal F}={\cal F}_{\rm HE}$ term at high-energy (HE) means that the $\mathrm{^{10}Be/^9Be}$ ratio also becomes a constant---$^{10}$Be behaves like a stable species at high energy (boosted decay time $\gamma\tau_0$).
-This is illustrated in Figure~\ref{fig:1D_noElosses}, where the asymptotic regime is reached above a few hundreds of GeV/n.
-Actually, ${\cal F}_{\rm HE}$ can be directly inferred from model calculations of the high-energy $(\mathrm{^{10}Be/^9Be})_{\rm HE}$ ratio, because Eq~(\ref{eq:1Dratio}) reduces to
+An asymptotically constant ${\cal F}={\cal F}_{\rm HE}$ term at high energy (HE) means that the $\mathrm{^{10}Be/^9Be}$ ratio also becomes a constant---$^{10}$Be behaves like a stable species at high energy (boosted decay time $\gamma\tau_0$).
+This is illustrated in Figure~\ref{fig:1D_noElosses}, where the asymptotic regime is reached above a few hundred GeV/n.
+Indeed, ${\cal F}_{\rm HE}$ can be directly inferred from model calculations of the high-energy $(\mathrm{^{10}Be/^9Be})_{\rm HE}$ ratio, because Eq~(\ref{eq:1Dratio}) reduces to

-For the last equality, we assumed a high-rigidity diffusion coefficient $K(R)\propto R^\delta$ with $\delta=0.5$ \citep{2019PhRvD..99l3028G,2020A&A...639A.131W,2022arXiv220300522M}, appropriate for a high-energy (HE) regime taken to be $\gtrsim 100$~GeV/n here\footnote{Asymptotically, $t_{\rm diff}^{10}/t_{\rm diff}^{9} \approx (9/10)^\delta$ because $R$ is evaluated at the same kinetic energy per nucleon for the two isotopes.
+For the last equality, we assumed a high-rigidity diffusion coefficient $K(R)\propto R^\delta$ with $\delta=0.5$ \citep{2019PhRvD..99l3028G,2020A&A...639A.131W,2022arXiv220300522M}, appropriate for a high-energy (HE) regime, taken to be $\gtrsim 100$~GeV/n here\footnote{Asymptotically, $t_{\rm diff}^{10}/t_{\rm diff}^{9} \approx (9/10)^\delta$ because $R$ is evaluated at the same kinetic energy per nucleon for the two isotopes.
 Our results are insensitive to the exact value used for $\delta$.}.